-The costs of the special magistrate shall be borne by the school district.
+The costs of the special magistrate shall be borne by the

+school district.

 (2) Bring a legal action against the School Board of Clay County, Florida to obtain a declaratory judgment that the school district procedure/practice violates this Policy and seek injunctive relief.
 The court may award damages and shall award reasonable attorney fees and court costs to a parent who receives declaratory or injunctive relief.

+c.
+Each school district shall adopt policies to notify parents of the procedures required under this subparagraph.

+d.
+Nothing contained in this subparagraph shall be construed to abridge or alter rights of action or remedies in equity already existing under the common law or general law.

+D. At a minimum, the Superintendent is directed to provide notice directly to parents of students enrolled in the District of the substantive content of this policy at least annually at the beginning of the school year, and within a reasonable period of time after any substantive change in this policy.

-- c.
-Each school district shall adopt policies to notify parents of the procedures required under this subparagraph. - d.
-Nothing contained in this subparagraph shall be construed to abridge or alter rights of action or remedies in equity already existing under the common law or general law. - C. As used in this policy, the term "Parent" shall be defined to include a natural or adopted parent, step-parent, legal guardian, state agency appointed as a child's guardian or any other individual or entity designated by applicable law as "the parent". - D. Nothing contained in this Policy or in procedures drafted to implement this Policy, shall require any School District personnel to inform a parent of communications between a student and school personnel if it is determined: - 1.
-That the student, after being encouraged to discuss issues relating to his or her well-being with his or her parent or to facilitate discussion of the issue with the parent, indicates an unwillingness or outright refusal to enter into discussion with his/her parents concerning those matters about which the student communicated with School District personnel, and - 2.
-That there is no change in the student's services or monitoring related to the student's mental, emotional, or physical health or well-being and the school's ability to provide a safe and supportive learning environment for the student, or - 3.
-Information has been disclosed to the School District personnel by the student or other individual(s) which would cause a reasonably prudent person to believe that disclosure of the communicated information to a parent would result in abuse, abandonment, or neglect, as those terms are defined in s.
+E. C. As used in this policy, the term "Parent" shall be defined to include a natural or adopted parent, step parent, legal guardian, state agency appointed as a child's guardian or any other individual or entity designated by applicable law as "the parent". means a person who has legal custody of a minor child, as a natural or adoptive parent, or a legal guardian.

+F. Nothing contained in this Policy or in procedures drafted to implement this Policy, shall require any School District personnel to inform a parent of communications between a student and school personnel if it is determined:

+1. That the student, after being encouraged to discuss issues relating to his or her well-being with his or her parent or to facilitate discussion of the issue with the parent, indicates an unwillingness or outright refusal to enter into discussion with his/her parents concerning those matters about which the student communicated with School District personnel, and

+2. That there is no change in the student's services or monitoring related to the student's mental, emotional, or physical health or well-being and the school's ability to provide a safe and supportive learning environment for the student, or

+3. Information has been disclosed to the School District personnel by the student or other individual(s) which would cause a reasonably prudent person to believe that disclosure of the communicated information to a parent would result in abuse, abandonment, or neglect, as those terms are defined in s.
 39.01 Florida Statutes.

-References: Florida Statutes 39.01; 1002.42; 1002.20; 1014.04; Laws of Florida 2022-22; Laws of Florida 2021-199;